H4nr1s3ld0n/python_challenges/README.md

 ## About This Project

 This repository contains my journey through Python challenges, from beginner scripts to more complex problem-solving exercises.
-Each project helps me practice and reinforce concepts.
+Each project helps me practice and reinforce concepts besides working on specific libraries.
+Nowadays with AI everything 'looks' perfect, my code isn't but it's made by me :P

 ## 📅 Tracker